swcarpentry/DEPRECATED-bc/lessons/thw-python/strings-io/tutorial.md

 Characters in literal strings must come from the ASCII character set, which is a set of 127 character codes that is used by all modern programming languages and computers.
 Unfortunately, ASCII does not have room for non-Roman characters like accents or Eastern scripts.

-# Define what a unicode string is - the fact that it's another character set which is somewhat similar to ASCII
-Unicode
-strings in Python are specified with a leading u:
+Unicode strings in Python are specified with a leading u:

 ```python
     > u = u'abcdé'
 ```

+*Tip: Unicode and ASCII are different types of character sets that can be handled by programs.
+*     For all intents and purposes, we will assume that strings are in ASCII (as per Python standard)
-For the rest of this lecture, we will deal with ASCII strings, because most scientific data that is stored as text is stored with ASCII.
+*     unless otherwise stated.
+Moreover, most scientific data is stored in ASCII format as well!

 Working with Strings
 --------------------

 Strings are iterables, which means many of the ideas from lists can also be applied directly to string manipulation.
-# As iterable is a big concept here, perhaps even put loops?
+In essence, being 'iterable' allows strings to be handled like the way lists are handled.

-For instance, characters can
-be accessed individually or in sequences:
+For instance, characters can be accessed individually or in sequences:

 ```python
     > s = 'abcdefghijklmnopqrstuvwxyz'